IrvingZha0/lab-bcos/docs/AMOP.md

 }
 ```

-## Test
+## Running the test app locally
-After configuration like above, user can use the following two commands for testing.
+After creating the above configurations, you can start the AMPO server and client with the below command lines:

 Start AMOP server: